cihangir-mercan/spring-boot-vaadin/README.md

 vaadin-spring-boot
 ==============

 An application that uses a Vaadin based UI on a Spring Data JPA based backend.
-Demo: http://46.101.243.149/spring-boot-vaadin
+Demo: http://46.101.243.149/spring-boot-vaadin.

+100% pure Java.

 Workflow
 ========